hyperledger/firefly/docs/overview/key_components/apps.md

-So there can be no room for misinterpretation in the hand-off between the blockchain Smart Contract specialist, familiar with EVM contracts in Solidity/Vyper, Fabric chaincode (or maybe even raw block transition logic in Rust or Go), and the backend/full-stack application developer / core-system integrator.
+So there can be no room for misinterpretation in the hand-off between the blockchain Smart Contract specialist, familiar with EVM contracts in Solidity/Vyper, Fabric chaincode (or maybe even raw block transition logic in Rust or Go), and the backend / full-stack application developer / core-system integrator.

 Well documented APIs are the modern norm for this, and it is no different for blockchain.

-This means:
+This means Hyperledger FireFly provides:

 - Generating the interface for methods and events on your smart contract
 - Providing robust transaction submission, and event streaming